Holy See Signs Provisional Agreement With China on Appointment of Bishops

 The Vatican, he said, was giving “the flock into the mouths of the wolves.
 It’s an incredible betrayal.”

+The Holy See has already taken highly contentious steps along the path of the agreement: In December, it made the decision to order 88-year-old Bishop Peter Zhuang Jianjian of Shantou of the underground Church to step aside for a state-backed bishop to succeed him and be reconciled with the Holy See and to give Bishop Zhuang the title “emeritus.”

+At the same time, a government-appointed bishop, Zhan Silu, was allowed to take the place of a Vatican-recognized bishop, Guo Xijin of Mindong.
+Bishop Guo was made an auxiliary and granted official recognition in return.

-But Vatican Secretary of State, Cardinal Pietro Parolin, who has been spearheading the talks, said the Holy See is “convinced that this is a step forward” and that it was “not so naive as to think that from now on everything is going to go well, but it seems to us that this is the right direction.”
+Despite the opposition, Cardinal Parolin, who had been spearheading the talks, told reporters this week the Holy See is “convinced that this is a step forward” and that it was “not so naive as to think that from now on everything is going to go well, but it seems to us that this is the right direction.”

 Communiqué concerning the signing of a Provisional Agreement between the Holy See and the People’s Republic of China on the appointment of Bishops